Adequate & Equitable Funding

 Early Learning

-• Percent enrollment in Georgia Pre-K – total and from low-income families
+• Percentage enrollment in Georgia Pre-K – total and from low-income families

 • Third grade reading proficiency